MileHacker Logo

 Bus System Overview

 Route: The bus route starts from Skiathos Town (marked as Stop 0, near the port).
 It makes 25 numbered stops along the main road, ending at Koukounaries beach (Stop 26).
 The bus stops provide access to beaches like Megali Ammos (Stop 4), Vasilias (Stop 6), Achladies (Stop 8), Platanias (Stop 13), Agia Paraskevi (Stop 16), Troulos (Stop 18), Maratha (Stop 25), and Koukounaries (Stop 26).
 Other popular areas like Kolios (Stop 14) are also covered.
-Bus stop numbers are clearly marked along the road.
+Bus stop numbers are clearly indicated along the road.

 Bus Information at a Glance